Libensemble/libensemble/docs/platforms/aurora.rst

 Using tiles as GPUs
 -------------------

-If you wish to treat each tile as it's own GPU, then add the *libE_specs* option ``use_tiles_as_gpus=True``, so the *libE_specs* block of ``run_libe_forces.py`` becomes:
+If you wish to treat each tile as its own GPU, then add the *libE_specs* option ``use_tiles_as_gpus=True``, so the *libE_specs* block of ``run_libe_forces.py`` becomes: